Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Introduction

 \subsection{Maximum composite likelihood estimators for Gaussian random fields under fixed-domain asymptotics}

-From a theoretical point of view, the maximum likelihood method is the best approach for estimating the covariance parameters of a Gaussian random field.
-Nevertheless, the evaluation of the likelihood function under the Gaussian assumption requires a computational burden of order $O(n^{3})$ for $ n$ observations (because of the inversion of the $n\times n$ covariance matrix), making this method computationally impractical for large datasets.
-The composite likelihood (CL) methods rather use objective functions based on the likelihood of lower dimensional marginal or conditional events \cite{Varin11}.
-These methods are generally appealing when dealing with large data sets or when it is difficult to specify the full likelihood, and provide estimation methods with a good balance between computational complexity and statistical efficiency.
+From a theoretical viewpoint, maximum likelihood is the natural benchmark for estimating the covariance parameters of a Gaussian random field.
+Nevertheless, evaluating the Gaussian likelihood for $n$ observations requires the inversion of an $n\times n$ covariance matrix and has computational complexity of order $O(n^{3})$.
+This becomes prohibitive for large spatial datasets.
+Composite likelihood methods replace the full likelihood by an objective function built from lower-dimensional marginal or conditional likelihoods \cite{Varin11}.
+They are particularly useful when the full likelihood is computationally expensive or difficult to specify, and they often provide a good compromise between statistical efficiency and computational tractability.